azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 **Note:** You can download remediation script present [here](../RemediationScripts)

-Loading script in PowerShell session is divided into three steps:
+Loading script in PowerShell session is divided into four steps:

 **1. Validate prerequisites on machine**

   i) Installation steps are supported using following OS options:

   - Windows 10